 Water resistance: 777 meters

-Strap: Black alligator leather strap with stainless steel folding clasp; stainless steel bracelet; and an extra nylon strap offered in a special watch box
+Strap: Black alligator leather strap with stainless steel folding clasp; stainless steel bracelet; and an extra nylon strap offered in a special gift box

 Crystal: Sapphire, antireflective on both sides

 Back: Solid, stamped, screw-down